Academy of Fine Arts Vienna: History

 In 1872, Emperor Franz Joseph I of Austria approved a statute making the academy the supreme government authority for the arts.
 A new building was constructed according to plans designed by Theophil Hansen in the course of the layout of the Ringstraße boulevard.
-On 3 April 1877, the present-day building on Schillerplatz in the Innere Stadt district was inaugurated, the interior works, including ceiling frescos by Anselm Feuerbach, continued until 1892.
+On 3 April 1877, the present-day building on Schillerplatz in the Innere Stadt district was inaugurated, the interior works, including ceiling frescos by Anselm Feuerbach, continued until completion in 1892.

 In 1907 and 1908, young Adolf Hitler, who had come from Linz, was twice denied admission to the drawing class by academy professor Christian Griepenkerl.
 He stayed in Vienna, subsisting on his orphan allowance, and tried unsuccessfully to continue his profession as an artist.
 Soon he had withdrawn into poverty and started selling his amateur paintings, mostly watercolours, for meagre sustenance until he left Vienna for Munich in May 1913.